 The Runaways' original enemies, The Pride, were all a bunch of nobodies and small-time crooks, until they were summoned by a trio of monstrous descendants of fallen angels who offered them work.
 Since then they have been a criminal organization that controlled underground activities on the West Coast yet managed to stay undercover in the Marvel Universe for years, were respected by such powerhouses of crime as the Kingpin or the Hellfire Club, and at one point gave the Marvel Illuminati — a group composed of Iron Man, Reed Richards, Black Bolt, Doctor Strange, Charles Xavier and Namor the Sub-Mariner — a run for their money.

-Parker Robbins was a loser and small-time crook, until he stolen magic cloak and boots.
-As The Hood quickly rose in rank of criminal world, until turning into a leader of gang strong enough to butt heads with Avengers and live to tell the tale and gaining himself a place in Cabal.
+Parker Robbins was a loser and small-time crook, until he stole a magic cloak and boots.
+As The Hood, he quickly rose in rank in the criminal world, until turning into the leader of a gang strong enough to butt heads with The Avengers and live to tell the tale, gaining himself a place in the Cabal.

-At one points other supervillains wonder why excatly they follow him and his cousin calls this trope - they all started as nobodies, before becoming superpowered crooks, but they had normal life, while Parker was the only one to start from the bottom and knew what to do to crawl his way to the top.
+At one point other supervillains wonder why exactly they follow him and his cousin calls this trope - they all started as nobodies before becoming superpowered crooks, but they had normal lives, while Parker was the only one to start from the bottom and knew what to do to crawl his way to the top.